robfatland/oceanography/README.md

     - (3) Settings --> Pages --> Source = GitHub Actions
         - To do (?): Enable github pages
     - (4) Edit `environment.yml` to establish a working environment
+        - The pre-existing `environment.yml` contains what is needed to build the Jupyter Book
+            - Therefore do not clobber its contents!
+            - Rather: Plan to merge other content into this file...
+                - ...but only after successfully building a prototype Book
+                - How is this done?
+                    - At the top left of the GitHub console is a sequence of tabs: Code, Issues, Pull requests, Actions, ..., Settings
+                    - Up above I went to Settings and enabled Github Actions
         - How to create a proper **`environment.yml`**?
             - Read up on Python and environments
             - Install the `conda` package manager